Should You Paint Your Pressure Treated Wood Project?

-It’s not only water that wants to escape from the cells of the pressure treated lumber, but natural pitch wants to come out as well, once the surface heats up in the sun and starts to dry out.
-Once it does, it will peel any finish you’ve applied.
+It’s not only water that wants to escape from the cells of the pressure-treated lumber, but natural pitch as well.
+Once the surface heats up in the sun and starts to dry out, any finish you’ve applied may begin to peel.

 Be sure to follow the paint or stain manufacturer’s recommendations and remember that horizontal surfaces will get much more punishment than vertical surfaces.

 Another common question we often get asked is whether painting your pressure-treated lumber will cause it to rot?

 Generally speaking, creating conditions that trap moisture in wood will make decay more likely. we do not recommend paint or other "film formers" because they do not allow wood to breathe, and they can be more challenging to maintain or refresh than penetrating stains.